Geirr Tveitt: Controversy

 Another result of Tveitt's Norse purism was his development of the theory that the modal scales originally were Norwegian, renaming them in honor of Norse gods.
 He also developed an intricate diatonic theory, which interconnected the modal scales through a system of double leading notes.
 These ideas were published in his 1937 argument Tonalitätstheorie des parallellen Leittonsystems.
-Even though most musicologists agree that Tveitt's theories are colored by his personal convictions – his thesis is intelligent, challenging and thought-provoking.

-The issue of Tveitt's inglorious relationship with so-called 'nazi-ideologies' is so delicate that most scholars have avoided it altogether.
+The issue of Tveitt's relationship with so-called 'nazi-ideologies' has been avoided by most scholars.
 Some commentators have noticed that one of the foremost Norwegian authorities on Tveitt, Hallgjerd Aksnes, Professor of Music at the University of Oslo, did not address this question in her article on Tveitt in Grove Dictionary of Music and Musicians.
-Tveitt's connection to far-right German thinking is perhaps a question scholars will return to as the world understands the dynamics of a troubled period in European history more fully.
 For Tveitt, the question proved devastating to his reputation, and contributed significantly to his becoming a persona-non-grata in the post-war musical establishment in Norway.
-However, as the most traumatic years of European history become more distant, a new generation of academics and musicians are approaching Tveitt and his music.
 Most of Tveitt's remaining music is now commercially available on records.

 Music

 Stylistic origins

 Geirr Tveitt's compositions are characterized by their eclectic influences, drawing inspiration from a diverse range of musical styles and traditions.
 His works prominently feature the aggressive energy found in the early ballets of Igor Stravinsky, as well as the distinctive rhythms and textures reminiscent of Béla Bartók.
-Additionally, Tveitt's music often incorporates the ethereal and mystic qualities of Claude Debussy and Maurice Ravel, all the while rooted in motifs derived from Norwegian folk music.
-Unfortunately, a significant portion of Tveitt's oeuvre has not been published or systematically archived, a situation that was further exacerbated by a fire in 1970.
+Tveitt's music often incorporates the ethereal and mystic qualities of Claude Debussy and Maurice Ravel, all the while rooted in motifs derived from Norwegian folk music.
+Unfortunately, a significant portion of Tveitt's oeuvre has not been published or systematically archived, a situation that was worsened by a fire in 1970.
 In an effort to salvage his works, Tveitt undertook visits to various universities across Norway and reached out to friends in search of any surviving copies or parts of his compositions, although these efforts yielded limited results.
 Over time, however, several of Tveitt's scores have been rediscovered; some have been reconstructed from orchestral parts, as well as from radio broadcasts and magnetic tape recordings.